If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Making A Sewing Machine Foot Pedal Pad
+Making a Sewing Machine Foot Pedal Pad

 The good news is this is a fast task that took me a grand total of one minute to make before I decided to add the extra pizzazz to cover the Belkin name.

-I first measured exactly where I wanted my foot pedal to go.
+1. I first measured exactly where I wanted my foot pedal to go.
 The front base of the foot controller would be pushed directly up to the base of the wrist support, acting as a stopper.

-I then adhered the hook portion of my hook and loop fastener to the mouse pad where the pedal would sit.
+2. I then adhered the hook portion of my hook and loop fastener to the mouse pad where the pedal would sit.
 After that, I adhered the loop portion of the fastener to the bottom of my foot pedal making sure to line the two pieces up.

-Then, I connected the two pieces.
+3. Then, I connected the two pieces.
 And, done!
 There was a good grip between the pad and the foot pedal.

-I then took it a little farther and decided to embroider the word “Sew!” on a piece of pink fabric that matched the fabric I used when sewing my serger cover.
+4. I then took it a little farther and decided to embroider the word “Sew!” on a piece of pink fabric that matched the fabric I used when sewing my serger cover.

-I turned the fabric sides under using temporary fabric glue.
+5. I turned the fabric sides under using temporary fabric glue.
 Then, I stitched around the edge of the fabric and then adhered it to the mouse pad.
 This part took maybe 15 minutes, but not too bad!
 I like that it covers up the brand name.

-My Experience After One Month of Use
+My Experience After a Year of Use

-Every once in a while I’ve had to go clean the floor and clean the bottom of the foot pedal pad to get its best grip.
-I really need to start vacuuming more.
-But, I just can’t bring myself to vacuum when my kids go to bed.
-I have sewing and crafting to do instead of cleaning!
+Every once in a while I have to clean the floor and clean the bottom of the foot pedal pad to get its best grip.
+(I really need to start vacuuming more, but I only have so much free time after my kids go to bed.)

 Overall, I’d call this project a cheap and easy success!